obonaventure/cnp3/book-2nd/principles/network.rst

 .. index:: port-address table

-In a tree-shaped network, it is relatively simple to for each node to automatically compute its forwarding table by inspecting the packets that it receives.
+In a tree-shaped network, it is relatively simple for each node to automatically compute its forwarding table by inspecting the packets that it receives.
 For this, each node uses the sources and destination addresses present inside each packet.
 The source address allows to learn the location of the different sources inside the network.
 Each source has a unique address.
 When a node receives a packet over a given interface, it learns that the source (address) of this packet is reachable via this interface.
 The node maintains a data structure that maps each known source address to an incoming interface.
 This data structure is often called the port-address table since it indicates the interface (or port) to reach a given address.
 Learning the location of the sources is not sufficient, nodes also need to forward packets towards their destination.
 When a node receives a packet whose destination address is already present inside its port-address table, it simply forwards the packet on the interface listed in the port-address table.
 In this case, the packet will follow the port-address table entries in the downstream nodes and will reach the destination.
 If the destination address is not included in the port-address table, the node simply forwards the packet on all its interfaces, except the interface from which the packet was received.
 Forwarding a packet over all interfaces is usually called `broadcasting` in the terminology of computer networks.
 Sending the packet over all interfaces except one is a costly operation since the packet will be sent over links that do not reach the destination.
 Given the tree-shape of the network, the packet will explore all downstream branches of the tree and will thus finally reach its destination.
 In practice, the `broadcasting` operation does not occur too often and its cost is limited.

 To understand the operation of the port-address table, let us consider the example network shown in the figure below.
 This network contains three hosts : `A`, `B` and `C` and five nodes, `R1` to `R5`.
 When the network boots, all the forwarding tables of the nodes are empty.